-A stronger oil is often needed for Fibro patients due to their level of pain, this HempWell 1500mg oil would be a good starting point as there is 50mg of CBD per pipette.
-If you need a really strong dose our strongest per mg is this Endoca oil.
-Use this cream alongside to target specific areas.
+A stronger oil is often needed for Fibro patients due to their level of pain, a high strength CBD oil such as 1500mg would be a good starting point as there is 50mg of CBD per pipette.

-CBD Vapes are coming soon to CBD Supermarket, but we do have patches in two different strengths; a 24mg CBD Patch and a 50mg CBD Patch.
+CBD Vapes are coming soon to CBD Supermarket, but we do have CBD tablets in three different strengths.
 It’s up to each individual patient to determine which strength is best.
 If you are not sure what to start with, why not head to our homepage to check out our Product Finder, you add in a couple of details about yourself and the tool will recommend some products specifically for you.
 Personalised recommendations have never been easier!